lhorne-gavant/lp-aws-saml/README.md

 ## Usage

-First you will need to look up the LastPass SAML configuration ID for the AWS instance you wish to control.
-This can be obtained from the generated Launch URL: if the launch URL is ```https://lastpass.com/saml/launch/cfg/25``` then the configuration ID is ```25```.
+First you will need to look up the LastPass SAML configuration IDs for the AWS instances you wish to control.
+This can be obtained from your browsers developer tools when opening your "Cloud App".
+The request will look like ```https://identity.lastpass.com/redirect?id=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx``` The configuration ID is ```xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx```.
+Update configuration.py with profile name and id.

 Then launch the tool to login to lastpass.
 You will be prompted for password and optionally the AWS role to assume: